AlexArcPy/intern-wiki/Travis-CI-integration.md

 13. Click “Save changes”
 14. Click “Test Hook”

-If the test hook was successful (it may take several minutes for the test hook to trigger a build), you will be able to watch Test Stack happily execute all your tests directly from the Travis CI Web site.
+If the test hook was successful (it may take several minutes for the test hook to trigger a build), you will be able to watch Intern happily execute all your tests directly from the Travis CI Web site.
 Any time you make a new commit, or a new pull request is issued, Travis will automatically re-run your test suite.
 Simple!